TheTechOddBug/lon-mirror/README.md

 ---

-Stress Framework (Iriguchi Integration)
+Stress Framework

 OMNIA includes a formal stress methodology.

-Stress is not “more tests”.
+Stress is not repetition.

 Stress is controlled exposure of structural limits.

-Failures are preserved as frozen boundary artifacts.
+Failures are preserved as boundary artifacts.

-Official taxonomy:
+Reference:

 docs/STRESS_TAXONOMY.md